BuidlGuidl/buidlguidl-client/README.md

 - gnupg (https://gnupg.org/)
 - Perl-Digest-SHA (https://metacpan.org/pod/Digest::SHA)

-Hint: See the one liner command below if you don't want to install the dependencies manually.
+Hint: See the one line command below if you don't want to install the dependencies manually.

 &nbsp;
 &nbsp;